My mother was the most caring person I ever knew and my father was the most remarkable.

 Thanks to dad, we always got great tables!

-Above: His Navy truck convoy on the muddy Burma Road heading into China in 1945.
+Above: Traveling on the Burma Road heading into China in 1945.

 But getting back to China: One of my dad's duties during World War II was to infiltrate Japanese lines and report back on what he